 Ardura Community Forest

 Mull & Iona Community Trust (MICT) undertook a community asset transfer to acquire a publicly owned timber plantation with funds from the Scottish Land Fund.
-They have a three-year management agreement with Tree Story, a private consultancy, to manage the forest and employ local people.
+They have a three-year management agreement with Tree Story, a private consultancy, to manage the forest.
 The community has been heavily involved and engaged in the project, particularly in agreeing future land use.
 Income from harvested timber is being reinvested in planting native woodlands, developing community facilities in the forest and in wider community development including job creation and business development.

 Detailed case study